ECC’s mission statement is “Empowering Northwood day laborers and families to thrive.”

 In the Northwood area, an “open-air labor market” began to develop next to Broadway and 44th Street several years ago.
 Up to a hundred day laborers, primarily Mayan immigrants from Guatemala and Southern Mexico, congregate daily in an unorganized outdoor labor market where employers pick them up for work.

 A group of concerned citizens got together to address the problem in early 2019, and Esperanza Community Center was formed.
-It is our goal to transform the problem of an unsafe and contentious open-air day-labor market into a safe day labor center.
+It is our goal to transform the problem of an unsafe and contentious open-air day-labor market into a safe day labor center and to provide support services to the laborers and their families as well as other community residents in need.